huntresslabs/rogueapps/README.md

 The dev server is now live at `localhost:3000`.
 The app will pull the JSON objects from the local `rogueapps.json` file instead of the live file on GitHub so you can test out adding new RogueApps before they get pushed to prod!

 ### API
 As far as I can tell, Next.js and GitHub pages don't play nice when it comes to exposing an API.
-But if you want to access the RogueApps dataset, you can curl the GitHub content at `https://raw.githubusercontent.com/huntresslabs/rogueapps/main/public/rogueapps.json`"
+But if you want to access the RogueApps dataset, you can curl the GitHub content at `https://raw.githubusercontent.com/huntresslabs/rogueapps/main/public/rogueapps.json`, i.e.:
 ```bash
 $ curl -s https://raw.githubusercontent.com/huntresslabs/rogueapps/main/public/rogueapps.json | jq '.[] | select(.tags | index("BEC"))'
 {